You've Got It Bad Girl

 You've Got It Bad Girl is a 1973 album by the American jazz musician/producer Quincy Jones.

-The opening track is an interpretation of the Lovin' Spoonful's "Summer in the City", and won Grammy Award for Best Instrumental Arrangement at 16th Annual Grammy Awards, beating Spain (instrumental) by Chick Corea in the process.
+The opening track is an interpretation of the Lovin' Spoonful's "Summer in the City" and won Grammy Award for Best Instrumental Arrangement at the 16th Annual Grammy Awards, beating Spain (instrumental) by Chick Corea in the process.

 The track features Chuck Rainey on bass guitar, Eddy Louiss on Hammond organ, Dave Grusin on Rhodes piano, Grady Tate on drums, and Valerie Simpson, best known from Ashford & Simpson, on vocals.
-Simpson's lyrics are reduced to only one bridge and one chorus, while a line is changed from “Go out and find a girl” to “Ain’t it nice just to be a girl?”.
+Simpson's lyrics are reduced to only one bridge and one chorus, while a line is changed from "Go out and find a girl" to "Ain't it nice just to be a girl?".

 Jones's version of "Summer in the City" has been sampled by several artists.

 The title track "You've Got It Bad Girl" is a song written by Yvonne Wright and Stevie Wonder and was originally released on Wonder's 1972 album Talking Book.
 Jones himself performs the lead vocals.

-The album features another Stevie Wonder song: "Superstition", featuring vocals from Bill Withers, Billy Preston and Stevie Wonder himself, billed as 'Three Beautiful Brothers'.
+The album features another Stevie Wonder song: "Superstition", featuring vocals from Bill Withers, Billy Preston, and Stevie Wonder himself, billed as "Three Beautiful Brothers".

 The album also includes the "Sanford and Son Theme (The Streetbeater)", which was used for the opening and closing credits themes for the NBC situation comedy Sanford and Son.

 The final track on the album, "Chump Change", was first used as the main theme to 1972's The New Bill Cosby Show on CBS, where Jones's orchestra provided music.
 The CBS game show Now You See It used "Chump Change" as its main theme as well, both in 1974 and on its revival in 1989.
 The original recording has been used as the theme for Dutch sport radio show Langs de Lijn since 1975, and a remake is used by Norwegian broadcaster NRK for its show Ukeslutt.